 - ✓1.
-Finish the Doubts
+The Cogito

 - ✓2.
-The Cogito
+The Wax Argument

 - ✓3.
-The Wax Argument

-- ✓4.
 Descartes's Rule

-- ✓5.
+- ✓ 4.
 Foundationalism

-- 6. The Resemblance Hypothesis
+- 5. The Resemblance Hypothesis

-- 7. The Solipsistic Barrier
+- 6. The Solipsistic Barrier

 The Resemblance Hypothesis

 - The source of some of my errors is in believing that sensory experience leads to knowledge. - The central claim underlying beliefs in the veracity of sense experience might be called the resemblance hypothesis. - The resemblance hypothesis says that my ideas of objects are like the objects as they are in themselves. - Descartes rejects the Resemblance Hypothesis. replacing Aristotelian accounts of our knowledge and the world with views consistent with the new science